Graduate School Workshop Series for Master’s Students

 Each semester, The Graduate School offers several workshops specifically designed for students in the school’s research master’s programs as part of the Professional Development Series.
 Master’s students are also welcome at most other events offered as part of the Professional Development Series.

-2. Leverage the power of LinkedIn and the Duke Alumni Network to find alumni who may be able to help you grow your network and explore career options.
+2. Leverage the power of LinkedIn and the Duke Alumni Network to find alumni who may be able to help you grow your network and explore career options; this video and guide from Duke Career Center can help you use these tools strategically.
 Not sure which alum can help you?
 Try using the new Ask a Blue Devil tool.

-6. The Professional Development Series focuses on transferable skills and the full range of career paths available to master’s- and PhD-prepared professionals.
+7. The Professional Development Series focuses on transferable skills and showcasing the many career paths open to graduate degree holders.

-7. Teaching IDEAS workshops focus on topics relevant to classroom teaching, dealing with students, or faculty life and career paths.
+8. College Teaching Workshops focus on topics relevant to classroom teaching, dealing with students, or faculty life and career paths.